Our Formation Program inspires, develops and supports our young women throughout their schooling and beyond.

 The Formation Program also includes Solas Bhride (Light of Brigid), an extension experience that may consist of camps, retreats or excursions.
 The term Solas Bhride is inspired by St Brigid who is regarded as a strong and gentle woman, a powerful leader and a wise spiritual guide.
 A story is told that an eternal flame was tended by St Brigid and her community of Sisters at her monastery in Kildare in 5th century Ireland.
 To honour that heritage, the lamp of learning is a symbol used today in the Brigidine tradition.
 This lamp denotes the illumination that education brings to the hearts and minds of young people.
 The flame of Brigid, still tended today by the Brigidine Sisters in Kildare, burns as a beacon of hope, justice and peace for our world.

-The Formation Program is overseen by the Deputy Principal Students, with each Pastoral Leader being responsible for a year level.
+The Formation Program is overseen by the Dean of Student Formation, with each House Leader being responsible for a year level.

 In Years 7 to 12 the students experience one Formation Lesson each week.